 Targeted therapies are designed to slow or stop cancer growth by targeting specific molecules that help cancer cells grow or spread.
 They have a different mechanism of action than chemotherapy.
 Targeted therapies are designed to attack only cancer cells.
 In contrast, chemotherapy drugs attack all rapidly dividing cells.

 Targeted therapies slow or stop cancer growth by targeting specific molecules that help cancer cells grow

 The following targeted therapies are approved for treating early-stage and/or metastatic breast cancer.
 New targeted therapies are being developed and studied in clinical trials.
 You can learn more about these clinical trials on clinicaltrials.gov and BreastCancerTrials.org.

-For ER-Positive, HER2-Negative Metastatic Tumors
+Targeted therapies for ER-Positive, HER2-Negative Metastatic Tumors

 There are two targeted therapies currently approved for treating metastatic ER-positive, HER2-negative breast cancer.
 They are: